The best Intraday Trading strategies are:

 Let’s take a look at the example:

-On August 3rd 2020, after the markets closed there was a news that Reliance would acquire NetMeds (Online Pharma E-Commerce Company).
-As the news is positive, the very next day, Reliance Shares rose more than 7% which is a huge move.
+On August 3rd, 2020, after the markets closed, there was news that Reliance would acquire NetMeds (an Online Pharma E-Commerce Company).
+As the news was positive, the very next day, Reliance Shares rose more than 7%, which is a huge move.

 Gap up and Gap Down Strategy

-When a company comes in the news or announces its earnings during the night or after the market closes, the stock prices will react to such announcements or news on the next day.
-In the case of positive news, the stocks open much higher than the previous days close which is known as gap up, and in case of negative news, the stocks open much lower known as a gap down.
+When a company comes in the news or announces its earnings during the night, or after the market closes, the stock prices will react to such announcements or news on the next day.
+In the case of positive news, the stocks open much higher than the previous day’s close, which is known as a gap up, and in the case of negative news, the stocks open much lower, known as a gap down.